tarwn/lessthandot-hugo/blogs/content/posts/2009-01-31-sql-server-stored-procedure-with-nvarcha.md

   - Data Modelling and Design

 ---
-Most seasoned sql server programmers know this already, but for you beginners&#8230;.
-When you create a stored procedure with a &#8216;string&#8217; type of parameter (char, nchar, varchar, nvarchar), it is critically important that you specify the maximum size for this string.
+Most seasoned sql server programmers know this already, but for you beginners….
+When you create a stored procedure with a &#8216;string' type of parameter (char, nchar, varchar, nvarchar), it is critically important that you specify the maximum size for this string.
 When you have a string type of parameter and do NOT specify the size, sql server will default to 1 character.

 I really wish the T-SQL parser would error when trying to use a string type without specifying the size.
 This would prevent a lot of problems, especially for the beginners.

-Anyway&#8230; you can test this for yourself by create a stored procedure with an nvarchar parameter without specifying the size.
+Anyway… you can test this for yourself by create a stored procedure with an nvarchar parameter without specifying the size.
 Like this:

 sql
 Create Procedure TestParameterLength